Avnshrai/mkdocs/README.md

 echo "*************************************************************"
 ```
 And while running mkdockerize.sh file manually we need to provide a env variable as we can see in the below image
+EX ->
+./mkdockerize.sh "your local dir path where code is present"

 <img width="517" alt="Screenshot 2023-06-18 at 12 33 07 PM" src="https://github.com/Avnshrai/mkdocs/assets/33398974/df167a50-6531-452e-bfc0-3cfc75607e85">

 ## Jenkinsfile